-If you’re tired of waiting for it to stop raining in Seattle, this is a great time of year to head over to Eastern Washington and take in a bit more sun and warmer temperatures (make sure to check the weather forecast because even though Yakima has a sign that says it’s the Palm Springs of Washington, it is not actually Palm Springs, and it is possible that it could be raining there too).
+If you’re tired of waiting for it to stop raining in Seattle, late winter and early spring is a great time of year to head over to Eastern Washington and take in a bit more sun and warmer temperatures (make sure to check the weather forecast because even though Yakima has a sign that says it’s the Palm Springs of Washington, it is not actually Palm Springs, and it is possible that it could be raining there too).
 We’ve previously discussed places to go in Eastern Washington in the spring and last year posted an April trip report covering camping, biking and wine tasting near the Tri-Cities.

 To hike to the winery, you can start at either end of the cowiche canyon trail and follow the winery trail up to the vineyard and tasting room.
 Normally there is a sign at the turn to the winery trail, but the sign wasn’t there this time.
 The trail is easy to find.
 From the main trail, approximately a mile from the east trailhead, just west of a small bridge over the creek, there’s a trail that angles up hill.
 The trails are all clearly marked on this map.

 After your hike, there are lots of other vineyards around Yakima as well as U Pick produce in season.
 A great place to catch a meal afterwards is Los Hernandez (super famous now for their amazing tamales – my favorite are the asparagus and pepper jack ones they have in asparagus season).
 Another good option is the taco bar inside the La Fiesta grocery store.